guevara777/smart_raised_garden_bed_irrigation/README.md

-# A smart raised garden bed Irrigation-Soltuion
+# A smart raised garden bed Irrigation-Solution
 A smart raised garden bed irrigation-control with home assistant and esphome.
 This is my first own project - so please be kind :)

 ## What is this?